-This page provides you with instructions on how to extract data from an Amazon Aurora database and load it into Amazon Redshift on an ongoing basis.
-(If this manual process is a bit more involved than you’d prefer, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)
+This page provides you with instructions on how to extract data from Amazon Aurora and load it into Redshift.
+(If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Amazon Aurora?

-Aurora is a MySQL-compatible relational database.
-It is used by those looking for better performance than a traditional MySQL database at cost-effective price points.
-Though also owned by Amazon, Aurora is different than Redshift.
-Aurora is largely used as a transactional or operational database, and is not nearly as optimized for analytics as Amazon Redshift.
+Amazon Aurora is a MySQL-compatible relational database employed by organizations that are looking for better performance than they can get from MySQL at cost-effective price points.
+Aurora is best used as a transactional or operational database and not for analytics.

-There are several methods for extracting data from Amazon Aurora, and the one you use will probably be dependent upon your needs (and skill set).
+Aurora provides several methods for extracting data; the one you use may depend upon your needs and skill set.

 Here’s the tricky part: for every table in your Amazon Aurora database, you need a matching table in Redshift to receive the data.
 Thankfully, Redshift’s syntax is based on the syntax of Postgres, another relational database built on the SQL standard.
 If you run MySQL command like SHOW CREATE TABLE, you will receive syntax that will serve as a good starting point for creating a Redshift table that can receive the data.

 That said, however, it’s not a one-to-one match.
 You’ll need to familiarize yourself with the Redshift CREATE TABLE statement and the implications of, for example, selecting certain sort keys at creation time.
 Redshift is a very different beast than Amazon Aurora and it’s important that you appreciate the performance implications that your table structure can create.